ilyassmoummad/dcase23_task5_scl/README.md

 ---

-Credits :\
+### Credits :\
-We are thankful for the challenge baseline github that helped us make this repository : https://github.com/ilyassmoummad/dcase-few-shot-bioacoustic/tree/main
+We are thankful for the challenge baseline code that helped us make this repository : https://github.com/ilyassmoummad/dcase-few-shot-bioacoustic/tree/main

 ---

-To cite the challenge report :
+### To cite the challenge report :
 ```
 @techreport{Moummad2023,
     Author = "Moummad, Ilyass and Serizel, Romain and Farrugia, Nicolas",